Amberarch/Alexandria/readme.md

 They should be the links as provided in your reading list.
 (i.e. in the form `https://scribblehub.com/series/<id>/<name>/`)

+Replace template.html with epub for epub export:

+`python alexandria.py epub <links to stories>`

 ### To-Do

 * Clean up existing template and provide more adaptive display
 * Provide a temporary story buffer to quickly iterate on custom templates
-* Provide support for exporting to epub (or other formats)
+* Provide support for exporting to other formats